 As Graphic Designer, Emily is involved in the branding of multiple company and client projects.
 Emily holds two diplomas, in Web Design and Public Relations, which have given her a strong foundation to create meaningful work.
 She has a wide range of professional industry experience, having previously worked as a designer in creative agency and corporate government settings.

 Trevor is Pinnguaq’s Bookkeeper and Financial Guru.
-He also works as the contributing editor and writer-at-large for The Lindsay Advocate, and currently acts as the Vice Chair for the Board of Directors of the Kawartha Lakes Food Source.
+He also works as the contributing editor and writer-at-large for The Lindsay Advocate, and is a volunteer for Kawartha Lakes Food Source.
 He has previous experience as the Financial Manager of the Ontario Federation of Students and is the former Associate Publisher of This Magazine.

 Kim leads the video department and is responsible for any and all video recording and video editing associated with the company.
 Her interests include wildlife videography / photography and survival / crafting / building video games.
 She has BA with honours in Film from Brock University, an education from Sheridan College in Advanced Film, and is currently a Fleming College student in Outdoor Adventure skills to further pursue wildlife video / photography in a professional guiding setting.